 Jersey–based fund managers are located in a ‘third country’ from a European Union (EU) perspective and therefore the full scope of The Alternative Investment Fund Managers Directive (AIFMD) need not apply.
 This means that they may not be required to comply with certain more onerous elements, such as reporting and disclosure of remuneration.
 Importantly, the benefits of a Jersey manager can apply wherever the funds themselves are domiciled, be it in Jersey or elsewhere.

 Figures from Preqin show that 55% of European investors in alternative real estate and 62% in private equity are based in the UK, Switzerland or the Netherlands.
-From 2019, only one of those three countries will be in the EU, therefore the ongoing onerous regulation and expense in order to access only one or two EU Member States will be disproportionate when a simpler alternative is available.
+Since January 2021, only one of these three countries is now in the EU, therefore the ongoing onerous regulation and expense in order to access only one or two EU Member States is disproportionate when a simpler alternative is available.
 The reality is that few managers need blanket access to all EU Member States.
 In cases where they do, then an onshore option works best, but with European Commission figures suggesting that 97% of managers actually market to three EU markets or less, then private placement offers a very credible, fast, cost-effective and sensible option.

 For decades, Jersey has set itself apart as a reputable, centrally located jurisdiction for investors from key global markets.
 Jersey provides excellent third country access to the EU market through the use of NPPR to non-EU countries.